r3dacted42/ai-benefits-app/README.md

 - **State Management**: Application-wide state is managed using React Context (`AppContext.tsx`).
 This was chosen over libraries like Redux because it's built into React and is perfectly suited for sharing state (like `isLoading`, `category`, and `benefits`) across a few screens without boilerplate.
 - **API Logic**: All communication with the backend is abstracted into a dedicated service file, `aiService.ts`.
 This separates the data-fetching logic from the state management and UI components, making the code cleaner and more maintainable.
 - **Backend**: A Vercel Serverless Function (`api/generate.ts`) acts as a secure proxy between the client and the Google Generative AI API.
 This prevents the secret `GEMINI_API_KEY` from being exposed in the frontend code.
-- **Routing**: Client-side routing is handled by `react-router-dom` using `HashRouter` for simplicity and broad compatibility with static hosting platforms.
+- **Routing**: Client-side routing is handled by `react-router-dom` in `App.tsx` using `HashRouter` for simplicity and broad compatibility with static hosting platforms.
+All routes are listed within an `AnimatedRoutes.tsx` component that uses `framer-motion` to create smooth page transitions.

 ## 🧠 AI Prompts & Refinements
 The application uses two distinct prompts sent to the Gemini model (`gemini-2.5-flash-lite`).